R-KL/ace-WebUI/README.md

     git clone https://github.com/R-KL/ace-WebUI.git rust-ace-editor
     cd rust-ace-editor
     ```
+    you can use any folder-name, but make sure its somewhere not prone to accedental change. most of the scripts provided assumes
+    to be executed from the above cloned directory

-2.  **Configure the application:**
+3.  **Configure the application:**
-    The application is configured using a `config.yaml` file.
+    The application can be configured using a `config.yaml` file.
 Create a new file named `config.yaml` and add the following content, adjusting as needed:
     ```yaml
     #any part of this yaml file or the entire yaml file can be ommited to use default values
     server: